eunwoo-levi/Google-VitalTrip/README.md

 # 🏥 VitalTrip

-VitalTrip is a smart travel guide service that helps travelers respond quickly and effectively in emergency situations abroad, especially when language and medical system barriers are present.
+VitalTrip is a smart travel guide service that helps travelers respond quickly and effectively in emergency situations abroad, especially when facing language barriers, unfamiliar medical systems, and cultural differences.

+This service is accessible both on web and mobile browsers, ensuring that users can get critical help anytime, anywhere, regardless of the device they're using.
+Whether you’re in a hotel room with Wi-Fi or on the go with mobile data, VitalTrip is optimized for responsive performance across devices.

+From real-time location-based hospital searches to multilingual communication and AI-powered first aid responses, VitalTrip is designed to protect travelers' lives during their journeys.

 ### Backend Repository: [VitalTrip BE](https://github.com/GDG-on-Campus-KNU/4th-SC-Team-5-BE)